psychopenguin/iam-users/readme.md

 Usage: iam_users.py [OPTIONS]

 Options:
-  --pretty             easier for humans read --filename FILENAME  Save output to a file instead of stdout --help               Show this message and exit.
+  -p, --pretty         easier for humans read --filename FILENAME  Save output to a file instead of stdout -v, --verbose        Set verbosity level (use twice to increase) --help               Show this message and exit.
 ```